IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/switch.md

 <!-- WebComponents -->

-To get started with the switch web component, first you need to install the $ProductName$ by typing the following command:
+To get started with the `Switch` web component, first you need to install the $ProductName$ by typing the following command:

 ```cmd
 npm install igniteui-webcomponents